-The Trust and Rolls-Royce worked together to create a progressive series of programmes, from education and community programmes to induction and development programmes for their apprenticeship cohort.
+Over the past decade, Outward Bound and Rolls-Royce have collaborated on a series of programmes, from education and community programmes to induction and development programmes for their apprentices.
+Our partnership has enabled us to:

-- The development of new and existing apprentices whose values and behaviours reflect the key Rolls-Royce principles
+- Develop hundreds of apprentices whose values and behaviours reflect the key Rolls-Royce principles

-- Engaging with schools and communities to showcase the career opportunities that are on offer, and to identify those with a talent for engineering
+- Engage with schools and communities to showcase the career opportunities that are on offer at Rolls-Royce, and to identify those with a talent for engineering

-- Encouraging a wide range of young people, and particularly young women, to find out more about the opportunities within Rolls-Royce.
+- Encourage a wide range of young people, and particularly young women, to find out more about the opportunities within Rolls-Royce.

 - 1-week Outward Bound residential course for 14-15 year old girls, with mentoring support from incumbent female Rolls-Royce apprentices